-As an agent it’s assumed and expected that I’d have a solid understanding of the neighbourhoods I serve.
+As an agent it’s expected that I’d have a solid understanding of the neighbourhoods I serve, and I do.
 This comes from experience and also from paying attention to the news.
-Living in the area for more than 50 years helps too.
+Living in the area for more than 50 years really helps too.

 But I don’t know everything and it would be arrogant to pretend otherwise.
 For instance, I’ve never lived in Cambridge.
 Instead I spent half my life in Kitchener and half in Waterloo.

 Knowing about crime in Waterloo Region is part of my job description.
 My buyers expect that.
 And hard data is always better than anecdotal stories and gut feelings that can be vague and even incorrect.

 What if I told you that I have access to that data, and you do as well?
 If you were looking for a home or somewhere to rent, having a map of criminality would be a pretty handy thing to have.
 The Waterloo Regional Police Service provides exactly that.